JosephJonathanFernandes/CD-CODES/expt5/README.md

 ---

-This experiment provides crucial foundation for top-down parser construction, demonstrating how theoretical concepts translate into practical compiler implementation techniques.
+## 🎓 Conclusion and Learning Outcomes

+This experiment demonstrated the essential process of eliminating left-recursion from context-free grammars to enable top-down parsing.
+We learned that left-recursion causes infinite loops in recursive descent parsers and must be systematically removed using the transformation formula (A → Aα | β becomes A → βA' and A' → αA' | ε).
+The practical implementation revealed how to algorithmically identify recursive and non-recursive parts, create new non-terminals, and handle epsilon productions while preserving language semantics.
+This foundational knowledge is crucial for building efficient parsers in compiler tools, IDEs, and language processors, bridging theoretical grammar concepts with practical compiler implementation techniques.